-There’s also the possibility you’ll want to access a financial service.
+There’s also the possibility you’ll want to access financial services.
 Maybe you want to log in to your bank account online.
 Chances are you won’t be able to do so.
-Many banks and other companies forbid logins from other countries as a precaution against fraud, so you may need to change your IP address to gain access.
+Many banks and other companies forbid online banking from other countries as a precaution against fraud, so you may need to change your IP address to gain access.

-It’s okay to use a Dubai IP address, but you should be aware of some things.
+It’s OK to use a UAE or Dubai IP address, but you should be aware of some things.
 Online discussions that may seem innocent can be punished if they are deemed to insult religion or offend the state.
-Under different laws, punishments range from up to 10 years in jail to fines of up to 2 million dirham ($540,000).
+Under different laws, punishments range from imprisonment and jail time to fines of up to $272,000 (1 million dirham).

 You should also keep in mind the risk of cybercrime.
 In 2016, Symantec reported that the UAE was the victim of the second highest number of cyberattacks in the Middle East.
 Another report by Norton Security showed that almost 4 billion dirham ($1 billion) had been stolen from victims in 2017.
 Check out our best VPN for UAE for more on the country.

 You should now know how to get an IP address in the UAE safely.
 For the best protection, you should use a VPN because they have great security and your activities will be kept private.

 Any of our recommendations above will do the trick, but CyberGhost is the best choice.
 It has its VPN servers in the UAE and will get you into streaming providers.
 The 45-day refund window should give you enough time to try it.